yonghuming/visualstudio-docs.zh-cn/mac/installation.md

 ---
-title: "安装 Visual Studio for Mac"
+title: Install Visual Studio for Mac
-description: "有关如何安装 Visual Studio for Mac 和跨平台开发所需附加组件的说明。"
+description: Instructions on how to install Visual Studio for Mac and additional components required for cross-platform development.
 author: asb3993
 ms.author: amburns
 ms.date: 04/14/2017